-At Wrestlemania 23, WWE pondered the idea of recreating the titanic battle from 20 years ago.
-In 1987, Hulk Hogan slammed Andre the Giant in the main event of Wrestlemania 3 to retain his WWE Championship and create one of the most famous moments in wrestling history.
+In 1987, Hulk Hogan slammed Andre the Giant in the main event of WrestleMania 3 to retain his WWE Championship and create one of the most famous moments in wrestling history.
 93,000 fans saw the famous slam and the match went down in history as the biggest in wrestling history.

-The seven foot tall giant was billed as the son of Andre when he made his 1995 debut in WCW.
-He even wrestled Hogan in his debut, beating the Immortal One to win the WCW Heavyweight Championship in his first ever match, a feat that has never been matched (AJ Styles won the IWGP Heavyweight Championship in his first NJPW match, but had over a decade experience before joining the company).
+Big Show even wrestled Hogan in his debut, beating the Immortal One to win the WCW Heavyweight Championship in his first ever match.
+This is a feat that has never been matched by anybody in the WWE or WCW, although AJ Styles won the IWGP Heavyweight Championship in his first NJPW match, but had over a decade of experience before joining that company.

 Big Show was also struggling with back issues at the time.
 His injuries were so bad that he left the company in February 2007, after dropping the ECW Championship to Bobby Lashley.
 He hadn’t wrestled for two months after losing it, due to injuries sustained during his time in ECW.
-He was in no fit shape to wrestle at the time so a match with Hogan was out of the question.
+Big Show was in no fit shape to wrestle at the time, so a match with Hogan seemed out of the question.

 Jim Ross revealed on a recent episode of the Grilling JR podcast that the reason for him turning down the match was due to his back injuries and not wanting to lose to a geriatric Hulkster.

 “Other than his back being problematic, he didn’t want to job for Hogan.
 I’m sure Big Show thought ‘It’s my time for Hogan to put me over.’
 And that was never in consideration quite frankly.”